vlsaprygin/Project_2-Statistical-Data-Analysis/README.md

 ## Description of the plans

 `Megaline rounds seconds up to minutes, and megabytes to gigabytes.
 For calls, each individual call is rounded up: even if the call lasted just one second, it will be counted as one minute.
-For web traffic, individual web sessions are not rounded up.<br> Instead, the total for the month is rounded up.<br>
+For web traffic, individual web sessions are not rounded up.' <br> 'Instead, the total for the month is rounded up.' <br>
-If someone uses 1025 megabytes this month, they will be charged for 2 gigabytes.`
+'If someone uses 1025 megabytes this month, they will be charged for 2 gigabytes.`

 #### `Surf` <br>